 What is LCME Accreditation?

-The Liaison Committee on Medical Education (LCME) is nationally recognized by the US Department of Education to accredit educational programs leading to the MD degree, and it completes these visits every few years to ensure that Yale is meeting national quality standards.
+The Liaison Committee on Medical Education (LCME) is nationally recognized by the US Department of Education to accredit educational programs leading to the MD degree, and it completes these visits every eight years to ensure that Yale is meeting national quality standards.
 The Association of American Medical Colleges (AAMC) and the Council on Medical Education of the American Medical Association (AMA) are both represented on the LCME.

 Yale School of Medicine’s last accreditation review occurred in 2015, after which it received a full, eight-year term of accreditation.
 The next LCME accreditation visit will take place October 15-18, 2023.

 What is the overall process?

 The LCME accreditation process consists of four parts:

 - Completion of the Data Collection Instrument (DCI)

 - Creation and review of the self-study reports and Institutional Self-Study

 - Conduct and review of the Independent Student Analysis

 - Accreditation site visit by faculty and deans of other medical schools